brianhigh/envh543/ex0618prob2d.md

 ### Summarize results

-Since this is a 2-D simulation, we can report the uncertainty in our point estimate of the exposure risk.
+Since this is a 2-D simulation, we can report the uncertainty in our point estimate of the microbial exposure risk.

-We will use the 50th percentile (median) of the means of each iteration in the uncertainty dimension as a point estimate of microbial exposure.
-The 2.5th and 97.5th percentiles of each statistic are used to establish a 95% credible interval (CI95) of this statistic.
+We will use the 50th percentile (median) of the means of each iteration in the uncertainty dimension as our point estimate.
+The 2.5th and 97.5th percentiles are used to establish a 95% credible interval (CI95).

 ```r